-- Use the < \$> cross keys to scroll the magnified image in the direction pressed. - To exit magnified view, press the < > button and the single-image display will reappear.
+- Press the <▲> <▼> or <◀> <►> keys to scroll the magnified image in the direction pressed. - To exit magnified view, press the button and the single-image display will reappear.

-♦ Playing Back with the Touch Screen
+b Playing Back with the Touch Screen

 The LCD monitor is a touch-sensitive panel that you can touch with your fingers for various playback operations.
-First, press the <>>> button to play back images.
+First, press the < > button to play back images.